Director of Teacher Education: C. Prather

 Teacher Licensing Advisor: C. Prather

-Department Members: K. Deppe, S. Hall, S. Ingles, A. Schulz
+Department Members: K. Deppe, S. Hall, A. Henry, S. Ingles, A. Schulz

 Major: Elementary Education (requires a minor or concentration as noted below) The program is currently under review for state approval.

 Minor: Education Studies (open to all majors except Elementary Education); English as a New Language (ENL) non-teacher licensure minor is only available to those Elementary Education majors formally admitted to the Elementary Education program prior to August 1, 2020.

 Minor or Concentration Area Required for Elementary Education Licensing

 A candidate for Elementary Teacher Licensing in Indiana must complete the Elementary Education major and a minor or concentration area as defined in the state of Indiana Elementary Education Curriculum Requirements.
 Proof of completed minor or concentration areas is reported to the Teacher Licensing Advisor.
 Acceptable college minors and concentration areas are those in the following areas: Language Arts, Mathematics, Science (Chemistry, Life Science, Physics), Social Studies (Economics, Government and Citizenship, Historical Perspectives, Psychology, Sociology), Physical Education, Health Education, Fine Arts (Instrumental and General Music, Theater Arts, Visual Arts, Vocal and General Music), World Languages (French, Spanish), Computer Education, and Journalism.